What Should I Do If My Puppy Has An Accident Inside?

 Stay Calm

 If your puppy has an accident inside, it's important to stay calm.
 It can be frustrating and inconvenient, but getting upset or angry will only confuse or scare your puppy.
-Remember, accidents happen, especially with young puppies who are still learning.
+Remember, accidents happen, especially with young who are still learning.
 Stay patient and approach the situation with a level head.

 Move the Puppy